 With such a small vineyard and one variety, they are really at the mercy of mother nature.
 As a result the quantity of each vintage varies, sometimes dramatically so.
 Take 2008 for example, this was a year that saw the worst freeze in 40 years in parts of the Napa Valley during the critical stage of bud break in April.
 They lost a significant portion of their crop – and ultimately only produced about 35 cases commercially.

 The vineyard is dry farmed – and certainly produces much less fruit each year than an equivalent vineyard that is watered.
 The Arnoffs have always been drawn to Bordeaux style wines – limiting the alcohol and while showcasing the fruit, limiting its expression to result in an elegant wine – that has good acidity and is versatile with a variety of foods.

-The 2010 Cabernet Sauvignon is medium purple color in the glass – the bouquet is very aromatic and evolves nicely over time.
+The 2010 Jack Brooks Vineyard Cabernet Sauvignon is medium purple color in the glass – the bouquet is very aromatic and evolves nicely over time.
 It is somewhat perfumy and floral – certainly elegant and shows darker fruits – black currant and blueberry.
 The palate is extremely balanced for a young wine – with decent acidity.
-The mid palate shows a neat gravelly, loamy component – this is their particular terroir speaking.
+The mid palate shows a intruiging gravelly, loamy component – this is their particular terroir ‘speaking’.
 No surprise considering the types of soils in their vineyard.
 The earthy tannins are well integrated on the finish and linger delicately for some time.

-Their wine is a tribute to both of their fathers.
-Jack is Larry’s father and Brooks was the nickname for Eileen’s father – short for an extremely long and difficult to pronounce Italian name.
+Their wine is a tribute to both of their fathers; Larry’s fathers name was Jack and Eileen’s dad’s name “Brooks”, a short nickname for an extremely long and difficult to pronounce Italian name.
 As it were, both their father’s were in WWII and were stationed in the same part of Europe.
 They never did find out if they knew each other but there certainly would have been a good possibility that this might have been the case.